wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 ## Account
 - The Azure account is a global unique entity that gets you access to Azure services and your Azure subscriptions.
-- Azure account of two types
+- Azure account types
   - User
   - Application (called managed identity)
-- Account access type could be
+- Account access types
   - Owner
   - Contributor
   - Reader